urre/Rename-Post-to-News/readme.txt

 This plugin is available in the following languages:

 * English
+* Catalan
 * Swedish

 == Changelog ==

+= 1.1.1 =
+Added translations for Catalan

 = 1.1 =
 Added translation for admin bar menu item